 o prosody: teaching children to read with understanding and expression

 o comprehension: teaching children to understand the text.

 · In Reception these sessions start in Week 4.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books.

 Additional Phonics and Reading support for vulnerable children

 · Children in Reception and Key Stage 1 receive additional Phonics ‘keep up’ sessions either on a 1:1 basis or in a small group.

 · Children who are receiving additional phonics ‘keep-up’ sessions read their reading practice book to an adult daily.

 · In Years 2 and 3, we continue to teach reading in the same way as Key Stage 1, for any children who still need to practise reading with decodable books.

-· Children across Years 4 – 6 who need additional support will have 1:1 reading with decodable books at least three times a week.
+· Children across Years 4 – 6 who need additional support will have regular 1:1 reading with decodable books.

 Ensuring consistency and pace of progress